+Abstract

-Abstract: This paper revisits the polyhedral model's key analysis, dependency analysis.
+This paper revisits the polyhedral model's key analysis, dependency analysis.
 The semantic formulation we propose allows a new definition of the notion of dependency and the computation of the dependency set.
+As a side effect, we propose a general algorithm to compute an over-approximation of the dependency set of general imperative programs.